 Working for Free Zone companies in the UAE

 It is worth mentioning that if the company you work for operates out of one of the UAE free zones, they are not obligated to follow the UAE labor law.
-Instead, they would follow the specific rules and regulations of that free zone authority.
+Instead, they would follow that free zone authority's specific rules and regulations.
 So it would be worth familiarizing yourself with these before signing your contract in order to be aware of your rights as an employee.

 UAE free zones are areas in which expats and foreign investors are able to have full ownership of companies established there.